remix-run/remix/docs/pages/faq.md

 </Form>
 ```

 Each checkbox has the name: "category".
 Since `FormData` can have multiple values on the same key, you don't need JSON for this.
-In your, action you can access them all with `formData.getAll()`
+Access the checkbox values with `formData.getAll()` in your action.

 ```tsx
 export function action({ request }) {